Pinwheel Scheduling with Real Periods: A Warm-Up: Case of Two Distinct Real Values

 which is represented as $|12|$. \end{lemma} It does not matter that the ranges of $a_{1}$ in the cases~(i), (ii), and (iii) are not exclusive and even include values out of $\frac{6}{5} < a_{1} \leq \frac{12}{5}$.
 The former fact means that there may exist multiple valid schedules for a single instance.

-We have found by hand that the three instances each with density~1 in the following Lemma~\ref{lem:miyagi_2} are schedulable and each period is minimum possible. \begin{lemma} The schedules defined by~\eqref{eq:miyagi_2_1}, \eqref{eq:miyagi_2_2}, and \eqref{eq:miyagi_2_3} are valid for real-valued instances $(\frac{6}{5}, 6)$, $(\frac{3}{2}, 3)$, and $(2, 2)$, respectively. \end{lemma} \begin{proof} It is immediate to see that each of the schedules satisfies the condition for the tasks having an integer period.
-We will demonstrate that $S$ in~\eqref{eq:miyagi_2_1} satisfies the condition for task~1 with period~$\frac{6}{5}$ in instance $(\frac{6}{5}, 6)$.
+Now we are going to provide some lemmas for the proof of Lemma~\ref{lem:real_2_exact}.
+We have found by hand that the three instances each with a density of~1 in the following Lemma~\ref{lem:miyagi_2} are schedulable and each period is minimum possible. \begin{lemma} The schedules defined by~\eqref{eq:miyagi_2_1}, \eqref{eq:miyagi_2_2}, and \eqref{eq:miyagi_2_3} are valid for the real-valued instances $(\frac{6}{5}, 6)$, $(\frac{3}{2}, 3)$, and $(2, 2)$, respectively. \end{lemma} \begin{proof} It is immediate to see that each of the schedules satisfies the condition for the tasks having an integer period.
+All that remains is to confirm the schedulability of the tasks having a rational period.